FuRong1213-vibenshus/TextAdventure/README.md

 ### Do it yourself
-- try to make a small project as described in this link https://timothybramlett.com/How_to_create_a_Python_Package_with___init__py.html
+- try to make a small project as described in this link https://timothybramlett.com/How_to_create_a_Python_Package_with___init__py.html Follow the steps and feel how modules are imported through packages.
 - Analyse the dependencies in step2
   - by hand
   - by tools pydeps https://github.com/thebjorn/pydeps